DuckyCrayfish/hourglass/README.md

 #This section defines settings for notification messages.
 #All notifications support Minecraft formatting codes (https://minecraft.fandom.com/wiki/Formatting_codes).
 #All notifications have variables that can be inserted using the following format: ${variableName}
-#The type option controls where the message appears:
+#The type option controls where the notification appears:
 #	SYSTEM: Appears as a message in the chat. (e.g., "Respawn point set")
 #	GAME_INFO: Game information that appears above the hotbar (e.g., "You may not rest now, the bed is too far away").
-#The target option controls to whom the message is sent:
+#The target option controls to whom the notification is sent:
+#	none: Disables the notification.
-#	ALL: Sends the message to all players on the server.
+#	all: Send to all players on the server.
+#	operators: Send to all operators on the server.
-#	DIMENSION: Sends the message to all players in the current dimension.
+#	dimension: Send to all players in the current dimension.
-#	SLEEPING: Sends the message to all sleeping players in the current dimension.
+#	asleep: Send to all asleep players in the current dimension.
-#	AWAKE: Sends the message to all awake players in the current dimension.
+#	awake: Send to all awake players in the current dimension.
+#	self: Send only to the player who is the subject of the notification.
 [notifications]
+	#When true, sleep notifications are sent using language files instead of the text content defined in this config file.
+	#This allows for the ability to support multiple languages at a time.
+	#When true, resource packs are required for notification text customization.
+	#Enabling this setting is recommended for modpacks.
+	internationalMode = false

-	#This message is sent after a sleep cycle has completed.
+	#This notification is sent after a sleep cycle has completed.
 	#Not sent if sleep feature is disabled.
 	[notifications.morning]
 		#Available variables: